nextcloud/documentation/admin_manual/installation/source_installation.rst

-If you prefer a more automated installation of Nextcloud and there are no packages for your Linux distribution, you have the option to install the community `Snap Packages <http://snapcraft.io/docs/core/install/>`_.
-See :ref:`snaps_label` You can also use the `Nextcloud VM scripts <https://github.com/nextcloud/vm/>`_ to install directly on a clean Ubuntu Server.
+If you prefer a more automated installation of Nextcloud and there are no packages for your Linux distribution, you have the option to install the community `Snap Package <https://snapcraft.io/nextcloud>`_.
+This includes a full production-ready stack, will maintain your HTTPS certificates for you, and will automatically update as needed to stay secure.
+You can also use the `Nextcloud VM scripts <https://github.com/nextcloud/vm/>`_ to install directly on a clean Ubuntu Server.
 It will setup everything for you and include scripts for automated installation of apps like; Collabora, OnlyOffice, Talk and so on.
 Please note that those two options are not officially supported by Nextcloud GmbH.

 This installation guide is giving a general overview of required dependencies and their configuration.
 For a distribution specific setup guide have a look at the :doc:`./example_ubuntu` and :doc:`./example_centos`.